-Don't Mess with Your 'Melon': - GuruFocus.com
+Don't Mess With Your 'Melon': - GuruFocus.com

 - The campaign addresses the fact that more than half of people who suspect they have a concussion never get it checked and features a family of characters called the Melons

-ABBOTT PARK, Ill., and FAIRFAX, Va., March 23, 2023 /PRNewswire/ -- Concussion Awareness Now, a coalition of nearly 20 advocacy groups founded by Abbott (NYSE: ABT) and the Brain Injury Association of America, unveiled today a new public service campaign to draw attention to concussions and the importance of seeking care.
+ABBOTT PARK, IL and FAIRFAX, VA / ACCESSWIRE / March 28, 2023 / Concussion Awareness Now, a coalition of nearly 20 advocacy groups founded by Abbott and the Brain Injury Association of America, unveiled a new public service campaign to draw attention to concussions and the importance of seeking care.

 The majority of concussions happen during everyday activities - and more than half of people who suspect they have a concussion never get it checked, according to a recent coalition survey.